Pictet's Stanion says UK assets not priced for Brexit

 Percival Stanion, head of multi asset at Pictet Asset Management, said: "We have been quite negative on the UK equity market and UK government bonds for a while, partly because of the Brexit risk, which we think is significant."

-Speaking at the Reuters Global Investment Outlook Summit, he suggested the probability of a vote in favor of leaving the EU was around 30-40 percent.
+Speaking at the Reuters Global Investment Outlook Summit, he suggested the probability of a vote in favour of leaving the EU was around 30-40 percent.

 A referendum on whether Britain should stay in the European Union will be held in 2016 or 2017.
 The latest polls show that around 42-43 percent of Britons want to stay in, about 38-40 percent want to leave, but 18-19 percent are still undecided.